 Do you know someone who has been an exceptional volunteer in your community?
 Nominate that person for the MLK Drum Majors for Service Award!

 The award encourages and inspires “ultimate” volunteering.
-There are two awards, one based on the number of hours a person has volunteered over a year or for their lifetime.
-The other award honors those little-noticed heroes who consistently serve others.
-The term “drum major” comes from one of Martin Luther’s speeches where he referred to himself as a “drum major for peace, justice, and righteousness.”
+The term “drum major” comes from one of Martin Luther’s speeches, where he referred to himself as a “drum major for peace, justice, and righteousness.”

 Martin Luther King, Jr. changed the world during his life and continues to do so.
 Moreover, thanks to Martin Luther King, Jr. Day, we can all do good works in his name.